Richard Carrier: Reception and criticism

-On the Historicity of Jesus was positively reviewed by collaborator and fellow mythicist Raphael Lataster in the Journal of Religious History, who concurs that according to the gospels, "Jesus fits almost perfectly" the Rank-Raglan mythotype, and claims that there is "not a single confirmed historical figure" that conforms to the mythotype.
+On the Historicity of Jesus was positively reviewed by collaborator and fellow mythicist Raphael Lataster in the Journal of Religious History, who concurs that according to the Gospels, "Jesus fits almost perfectly" the Rank-Raglan mythotype, and claims that there is "not a single confirmed historical figure" that conforms to the mythotype.

 Most contemporary scholarship has been critical of Carrier's methodology and conclusions.
-Marko Marina, an ancient historian, states that Carrier's work is guided by his ideological agenda, not by serious historical work, and criticizes his views of early Christianity citing a lack of positive evidences from primary sources and notes that his mythicist views have not won any supporters from critical scholars.
-Historian Daniel Gullotta states that Carrier's mythicist views and motives are questionable.
+Marko Marina, an ancient historian, has said that Carrier's work is guided by his ideological agenda, not by serious historical work, and criticizes his views of early Christianity, citing a lack of evidence from primary sources.
+Marina notes that Carrier's mythicist views have won no support among critical scholars.
+Historian Daniel Gullotta has questioned Carrier's mythicist views and motives.